Menu

 All schools must provide swimming instruction either in Key Stage 1 or Key Stage 2.
 In particular, pupils should be taught to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively such as front crawl, backstroke and breaststroke and perform safe self-rescue in different water-based situations."
 National Curriculum for England and Wales; Physical Education 2014

 Since 1994, swimming and water safety has been a statutory element of the national curriculum for physical education in England.
 This means that every 11-year old child should leave primary school with the skills to keep themselves safe while enjoying swimming with friends and family.
 Since St. Michael’s children grow up with direct access to the coast we fully support this rationale.
 Swimming at St. Michael’s is timetabled for all pupils (Yr.R-Yr.4) throughout the whole school year.
-Swimming lessons take place weekly and last for approximately 25minutes.
+Swimming lessons take place weekly and last for approximately 25minutes; they are led by our swimming coach, Mrs Carole Pearce.

 The three national curriculum outcomes: swimming is the only sport to be included within the national curriculum physical education programme of study.
 All primary schools must provide swimming and water safety lessons in either Key Stage 1 or 2.
 Each pupil is required to be able to do the following: